 LOVED the new showroom design.
 A winner in my book.

-lovely team over at Porta Romano had their craftspeople in making
+The lovely team over at Porta Romano had their craftspeople in making

-new showroom and then went on to give a wonderful demonstration of
+The ever lovely and gracious Lizzie at Fromental chatted for a while about the new showroom and then went on to give a wonderful demonstration of

 painting techniques.
 Whistler leather also had demonstrations

 running throughout the day.